kumarsumit22/SpringBootRepos/README.md

 # SpringBootRepos
-This project has been developed in the spring boot and Jersey Instruction for Running the application.
+This project has been developed in the spring boot and Jersey.
+Instruction for Running the application.
-1. Download and extract the project.
+1. Download and extract the project in "CityConnection" directory.
-2. Naviated into the extracted directory of the project and run the CMD prompt.
+2. Navigated into the extracted directory of the project and run the CMD prompt.
 3. Run the command "mvn spring-boot:run"

 URL to get the response of this project.